 In 2004 the elections for the Parliament members and for the country's president were held simultaneously, but, in light of the constitutional amendment that extended the presidential term to five years (instead of four), parliamentary and presidential elections will be held separately in the future.
 In addition, local elections are held every four years in Romania, to elect the mayors of the cities and communes of the country.

 Since 1989, political parties have become a major presence in Romanian elections and, since 2003, have been regulated by Law no. 14/2003.

-Based on the information provided by the World Bank on its website, Romania ranks 72 out of 183 economies with respect to the ease of doing business.
+Based on the information provided by the World Bank on its website, Romania ranks 62 out of 190 economies with respect to the ease of starting a business.
 It takes up to five days on average to set up a limited liability company and there are nominal administrative fees to be paid to obtain a business registration number.

 Commercial entities may be created in one of the five forms provided by the Romanian law: (i) general partnerships, (ii) limited partnerships, (iii) joint-stock companies, (iv) partnerships limited by shares, and (v) limited-liability companies.